bioconnector/workshops2015/lessons/shell/01-intro-unix-shell.md

 Commands like `ls`, `rm`, `echo`, and `cd` are just ordinary programs on the computer.
 A program is just a file that you can *execute*.
 The program `which` tells you the location of a particular program.
 For example:

 ```
-which ls
+which pwd
 ```

-Will return "/bin/ls".
-Thus, we can see that `ls` is a program that sits inside of the `/bin` directory.
+Will return "/bin/pwd".
+Thus, we can see that `pwd` is a program that sits inside of the `/bin` directory.
 Now enter:

 ```
 which find